alexWaligorski/alexWaligorski/README.md

-# Hey!
+# Hey, I'm Alex!

+As an art historian and curator I have analyzed, exhibited, and marveled at digital art pieces – always wondering how the code behind them worked.
-I am Alex.
-For years I have been encouraging kids to take up programming by running [festivals](https://nodeforum.org/) and [workshops](https://www.digitale-welten.org/) for creative coding.
+For years I have been encouraging kids and adults to take up programming by running [festivals](https://nodeforum.org/) and [workshops](https://www.digitale-welten.org/) for creative coding.
 **Now it's my turn to be brave!**

-- ✏️ I am currently student at a web development bootcamp
+ ✏️ I am currently trainee at a web development bootcamp

-- 💬 Ask me about free online coding courses, the visual programming language VVV and digital art
+ 💬 Ask me about free online coding courses, digital art and dog behavior.

 ## My techstack (...in the making)